Activating financial assets in Japan

 Due to trends in the social environment toward lower birthrates and demographic aging of the population as well as the arrival of an era of a shrinking population and the emergence of negative interest rates, the importance of asset management in asset building is expected to rise going forward.

-Mizuho offers products and services to accelerate the shift "from savings to investment/asset building" and provides support for the medium–to–long term asset building of its customers.
+Mizuho offers products and services to accelerate the shift "from savings to investment/asset formation" and provides support for the medium– to long–term asset building of its customers.

-At Asset Management One*1, we make good use of investment know–how cultivated in pension business, and provide investment trusts that meet the medium–to long– term asset building needs of our customers.
+At Asset Management One, we make good use of investment know–how cultivated in pension business, and provide investment trusts that meet the medium– to long–term asset building needs of our customers.

-Through continuing these initiatives, we will drive the shift from savings to investment/asset building and contribute to activating Japan's financial assets.
+Through continuing these initiatives, we will drive the shift from savings to investment/asset formation and contribute to activating Japan's financial assets.

 The Nippon Individual Savings Accounts (NISA) system was introduced as an effective asset building scheme to stimulate interest among individuals who have little experience in investing, first among the younger generations.
-MHBK and MHSC are offering asset building proposals that include NISAs, and among these are Junior NISAs that are useful in promoting asset building for the future of children.
+Mizuho Bank and Mizuho Securities are offering asset building proposals that include NISAs, and among these are Junior NISAs that are useful in promoting asset building for the future of children.

-In addition, beginning in January 2018, Mizuho will begin to handle cumulative investment program through NISAs, which it will promote actively, that are suited to the needs of customers who want to make small contributions within the limits of their budgets in NISA schemes.
+In addition, in January 2018, Mizuho began to handle cumulative investment programs through NISAs, and is promoting these products, which are suited to the needs of customers who want to make small but active contributions within the limits of their budgets in NISA schemes.

 On the service front, Mizuho provides services that aim to get customers more interested in investing, such as Payroll Deduction NISAs, which gives customers the option to build up their investments through automatic payroll deductions at their employer.

-On the investment information front, MHBK and MHSC proactively hold seminars and consultation sessions that are attended by a large number of customers.
-Thanks to these initiatives, as of March 31, 2017, MHBK and MHSC have received a combined 670,000 or so applications to open NISAs and have opened about 26,000 periodic contribution NISA accounts.
+On the investment information front, Mizuho Bank and Mizuho Securities proactively hold seminars and consultation sessions that are attended by a large number of customers.
+Thanks to these initiatives, as of March 31, 2018, Mizuho Bank and Mizuho Securities have received a combined 650,000 or so applications to open NISAs and have opened about 26,000 periodic contribution NISA accounts.